danfuzz/lactoserv/doc/deployment.md

 ### Tactics for running without privileges

-If you want to run the system as an unprivileged user while still accepting traffic from the usual low-numbered ports, there are two tactics that can do that without too much trouble.
+If you want to run the system as an unprivileged user while still accepting traffic from the usual low-numbered ports, there are two tactics that can achieve that without too much trouble.

 * Use the OS's networking system to redirect the ports to the unprivileged range.
 For example, using `nftables` which ships with many Linux